dreaming-huang/dreaming-huang.github.io/_pages/about.md

     **Apr 2023 - Apr 2024**<br>
     *Responsibilities include:*
     * Led the research and development of a text-driven facial material generation method.
-    * A paper accepted by TPAMI and a patent and one national invention patent.
+    * A paper accepted by TPAMI and one national invention patent.

 ## Publications
 {% include base_path %}